nobel anouncement

 BOB DYLAN ON FRONT COVERS

-flag iraq IN ARABIC (3)
+flag iraq In ARABIC (3)

-flag bulgaria IN BULGARIAN (2)
+flag bulgaria BULGARIA (2)

-flag catalunia IN CATALAN (3)
+flag catalunia In CATALAN (3)

-flag china IN CHINESE (10)
+flag china In CHINESE (10)

-flag croatia IN CROATIAN (3)
+flag croatia CROATIA (3)

-flag czech republic IN CZECH (10)
+flag czech republic CZECH REPUBLIC (10)

-flag denmark IN DANISH (10)
+flag denmark DENMARK (10)

-flag holland IN DUTCH (74)
+flag holland In DUTCH (74)

-us-uk flag IN ENGLISH (566) :
+us-uk flag In ENGLISH (567) :

 # A B C D E F G H I - J K - L